Quick contact info

 Mitchell’s TI-3000JX product is a generic solution used to run test a wide variety of servo motors.
 The system provides fast and reliable information to determine that the motor is likely to function properly when reinstalled to service in the machine.
 Information from steps 1-6 of this process is entered into the TI-3000JX to prepare the system to test the servo motor.

-12. Debug then Run the Motor
+Debug and Run the Motor

 Before running the motor rotate the motor by hand to ensure that signals appear to be